 A 12-Step program, for example, focuses solely on the addictive behavior and working out of that behavior.
 Cognitive Behavioral Therapy, on the other hand, takes an introspective look at the baseline factor for the patient’s addiction.
 This program typically revolves around the patient using drugs or alcohol as a coping mechanism for avoiding strong feelings or emotions.
 “In the process of ‘getting to know’ your feelings, the developing coping skill is put to the test,” reads the SMART website.
 “This is inevitable.
 The two go hand-in-hand.
 We find ourselves actively pursuing the very thing that for years we have been actively avoiding.”

 CBT can be a scary thing as patients uproot painful feelings that have been buried with the help of addiction.
-That is one reason AFR’s five-track program is so helpful; a patient could “take a break” from CBT and switch to Faith-Based if worshiping is an effective way he or she can find some peace.
-Or perhaps the Holistic track can offer respite using meditative practices.
+That is one reason AFR’s track program is so helpful; a patient could “take a break” from CBT and switch to Faith-Based if worshiping is an effective way he or she can find some peace.

 What is CBT?